General Practice Residency (GPR): Postdoctoral Dental Education

 It is the responsibilty of the applicant to make sure all application materials, including recommendations, are on file and an interview completed prior to the deadline.
 Notification of acceptance will be made through the MATCH program with a confirmation sent by us.

 We look forward to receiving your application and meeting you in person.
-If you have any additional questions or concerns, please do not hesitate to call or email our director and Program Manager.
+If you have any additional questions or concerns, please do not hesitate to call or email our Director and Program Coordinator.

 Phone: (801) 581-8951